Storms, heavy rains result in flooding, road closures; shelter opened in Okmulgee

 Showers and thunderstorms dumped more than 3 inches of rain in some areas of eastern Oklahoma on Monday, resulting in several flood warnings and road closures.

-Several water rescues were reported in the county and the American Red Cross had set up a shelter at First United Methodist Church, 302 S. Seminole Ave., in Okmulgee for those displaced by the flooding, Okmulgee County Emergency Management said in a Facebook post.
+Several water rescues were reported in the county, and the American Red Cross set up a shelter at the First United Methodist Church, 302 S. Seminole Ave. in Okmulgee, for those displaced by the flooding, the Okmulgee County Emergency Management Agency said in a Facebook post.

 A flash flood warning was in effect from Monday morning to 3:45 p.m. for the entire county.
 A flood warning was in effect until 3:30 a.m.
 Tuesday.